dirtbags/pcapdb/docker/SHANE.md

 Set up loopback devices
 -----------------------

-Be sure you're in a directory where you want them to live, NOT the docker directory, then run:
+Be sure you're in a directory where you want them to live, NOT the docker directory since the Docker daemon will include them, then run:

     for i in /dev/md*; do sudo mdadm --stop $i; sudo mdadm --remove $i; done sudo losetup -D
-    for i in $(seq 1 8); do rm -f loop$i.img; truncate -s 8g loop$i.img; sudo losetup /dev/loop$i loop$i.img; done
+    for i in $(seq 1 4); do rm -f loop$i.img; truncate -s 8g loop$i.img; sudo losetup /dev/loop$i loop$i.img; done